rongriffin/ScratchLab/lab02/Lab02.md

 We'll start similar to Lab 1....

-1. Click this link to open Scratch: <a href="https://scratch.mit.edu/projects/editor/?tip_bar=getStarted" target="_blank">https://scratch.mit.edu/projects/editor/?tip_bar=getStarted</a>
+1. Click this link to open Scratch and start a new canvas: <a href="https://scratch.mit.edu/projects/editor/?tip_bar=getStarted" target="_blank">https://scratch.mit.edu/projects/editor/?tip_bar=getStarted</a>

 2. Find the "Move 10 Steps" shape under the *Motion* commands and drag it to your canvas.
 Change the number from 10 to 100.  <br/>
 ![](https://raw.githubusercontent.com/rongriffin/ScratchLab/master/lab02/Lab2Step2.PNG)

-3. Find the "Turn right 15 degrees" shape under the *Motion* commands and drag it to your canvas so connects to your first shape.
+3. Find the "Turn right 15 degrees" shape under the *Motion* commands and drag it to your canvas so it connects to your first shape.
 Change the number 15 to 90. <br/>
 ![](https://raw.githubusercontent.com/rongriffin/ScratchLab/master/lab02/Lab2Step3.png)

 4. Find the "wait 1 secs" shape under the *Control* commands and drag it to your canvas so that it connects to your previous shape.<br/>